 Our Research

-Our research activity is grouped around three themes: Cognition, Perception and Attention and Social Cognition.
-Within these themes, specialist groups conduct research funded by research councils, government, charitable groups, and industry on topics ranging from understanding the fundamental processes of the human mind and their link to underlying brain structures to the application of this theoretical knowledge to current societal problems.
+Our research activity is grouped around four themes: Cognition, Perception, Social Cognition and Applied Psychology.
+Within these themes, specialist groups conduct research funded by research councils, government, charitable groups, and industry.
+The research topics range from the fundamental processes of the human mind and the underlying brain structures to the application of this theoretical knowledge to current societal problems.

 We welcome applications from self-funded students.
 You may already have a PhD project in mind, however, if you are still deciding, there is a list of exciting PhD projects available to self-funded students on the School of Psychology webpages.